 Constant-velocity joints can be found within the wheels of the vehicle that turn.
 So, if you are driving a front-wheel drive vehicle, then it is likely going to have constant-velocity joints in those two front wheels.
 If you are driving a rear-wheel drive vehicle, then these joints will be in the back two tires.

-The 5 Main Types of CV Joints
+5 Types of CV Joints

 You might assume that all constant-velocity joints are the same.
 The truth is there are 5 main types of constant-velocity joints which can be used in vehicles.
 There are actually more than 5 altogether, but the joints listed below are the most commonly found ones.
 Each type of joint works well for specific types of vehicles.